 Latest blog posts about Madrid:

 How to spend 1 day in Madrid and what to see in Madrid in 24 hours After having lived for a little more than 2 …

 One of my favorite things to do in Madrid on weekends or after work was wandering in one of the town’s numerous museums.
 Even though …

-14 Delicious Dishes & Food to Try in Madrid Guide to the typical food of Madrid, including street food and where to eat tapas in Madrid, Spain After having lived for 2 years in …
+Guide to the typical food of Madrid, including street food and where to eat tapas in Madrid, Spain After having lived for 2 years in …

-Where To Stay in Madrid: The Best Neighborhoods to Stay in Madrid A Guide to accommodation in Madrid: The Best Areas and hotels to Stay in Madrid for a city trip For too long, Madrid was overshadowed …
+A Guide to accommodation in Madrid: The Best Areas and hotels to Stay in Madrid for a city trip For too long, Madrid was overshadowed …

-12 Secret and Alternative Things to do in Madrid, Spain The complete guide to unique and unusual things to do in Madrid, Spain from a local So the end of my 3-year long stay in …
+The complete guide to unique and unusual things to do in Madrid, Spain from a local So the end of my 3-year long stay in …